StilinskiCyril/aguva-ussd/README.md

 ## About Aguva Ussd Package

-Aguva Ussd is a modern multi-language (english and swahili) laravel dynamic ussd application framework with expressive, elegant syntax.
-Very easy to use.
-It also has a ussd simulator for  easy debugging & maintenance.
+Aguva Ussd is a modern and adaptable USSD application solution that accommodates various languages, such as English and Swahili, with the option to integrate additional languages as needed.
+Its syntax is clear and sophisticated, ensuring exceptional user-friendliness.
+Additionally, it includes a built-in USSD simulator, streamlining the debugging and upkeep of the application.

 ## Installation